-- Pre-assessment information gathering: During this step, our PCI DSS QSA will conduct a pre-assessment, which includes a review of the network design, security policy review and on-site visit preparation.
+- Pre-assessment information gathering: During this step, our PCI DSS QSA will conduct a pre-assessment, which includes reviewing the network design, security policy review and on-site visit preparation.

 - QSA PCI DSS audit: We will conduct a complete review of your cardholder data environment against the 12 PCI DSS requirements, and gather evidence that your controls are in place and working effectively

-- Completed PCI DSS AoC: With completion of all the remediation items, we will then submit the completed RoC to our internal QA process, before preparing the AoC ready for formal submission, certifying your organisation as compliant.
+- Completed PCI DSS AoC: After completing all the remediation items, we will submit the completed RoC to our internal QA process before preparing the AoC ready for formal submission, certifying your organisation as compliant.